Git: What's HEAD

 Normally the HEAD stores the name of a branch, and commands that operate on the history HEAD represents operate on the history leading to the tip of the branch the HEAD points at.
 However, Git also allows you to check out an arbitrary commit that isn’t necessarily the tip of any particular branch.
 The HEAD in such a state is called “detached”.

-Note that commands that operate on the history of the current branch (example: git commit to build a new history on top of it) still work while the HEAD is detached.
+Note that commands that operate on the history of the current branch (e.g. git commit to build a new history on top of it) still work while the HEAD is detached.
 They update the HEAD to point at the tip of the updated history without affecting any branch.
-Commands that update or inquire information about the current branch (example: git branch --set-upstream-to that sets what remote-tracking branch the current branch integrates with) obviously do not work, as there is no (real) current branch to ask about in this state.
+Commands that update or inquire information about the current branch (e.g. git branch --set-upstream-to that sets what remote-tracking branch the current branch integrates with) obviously do not work, as there is no (real) current branch to ask about in this state.

 How to Set HEAD

-You can use git-reset
+You can use git-reset to set HEAD.

-See man git-reset
+See man git-reset.

 What is HEAD~

-is a syntax.
+HEAD~ is a syntax.

 Here's what it means.